The Bromley Boys: Plot summary

 In the late 1960s, a young British teenager, David (Dave) Roberts (Brenock O'Connor), is living in his parents' house in Sevenoaks.
 He wishes to follow a major football team, but because of his father's strong disapproval, he is forced into secretly following his local club, Bromley FC, who at that time were losing almost every game they played.
 Nonetheless, David instantly becomes a devoted fan.
 He attends, and carefully analyses every match, and keeps a scrapbook of every press mention they get, no matter how negative.
-His favorite player is the team's star, centre forward Alan "Stoney" Stonebridge (Ross Anderson).
+His favourite player is the team's star, centre forward Alan "Stoney" Stonebridge (Ross Anderson).

 David meets and becomes close friends with three adult Bromley FC fans (TJ Herbert, Mark Dymond, Ewen MacIntosh) who encourage and support him.
 Dave also meets, and rapidly falls in love with, Ruby McQueen (Savannah Baker), the pretty and bright teenage daughter of Charlie McQueen (Jamie Foreman), the tough scary Chairman of the football club.